Icofunding/Legal/Terms and conditions.md

 ##### i.
 Requirements to use the Platform and Icofunding's services:

 ###### a.
-That you are on legal age in your country
+That you are on legal age in your country.

 ###### b.
-That you have the right, capacity and are enabled to enter into this Agreement on your own behalf on any entity for whom you are acting and to comply with any and all terms and conditions stated herein, and that if any aspect of your participation in Icofunding violates any law to which you are subjetct, you will cease using the Platform and it services and close your account;
+That you have the right, capacity and are enabled to enter into this Agreement on your own behalf on any entity for whom you are acting and to comply with any and all terms and conditions stated herein, and that if any aspect of your participation in Icofunding violates any law to which you are subject, you will cease using the Platform and it Services and close your account;

 ###### c.
-That yoy shall not use a fake name or email address owned or controlled by another person trying to impersonate that person or any other reason; or that you shall not use a User ID name subject to any rights of a person other than yourself without authorisation.
+That you shall not use a fake name or email address owned or controlled by another person trying to impersonate that person or any other reason; or that you shall not use a User ID name subject to any rights of a person other than yourself without authorisation.

 ###### d.
-That you will update your account information with Icofunding; and
+That you will update your account information with Icofunding.

 ##### ii.
 Regarding the use of Content and information.

 ###### a.
-That you will only provide us with Content and Information that you have right to provide and allow us to display the referred content and information,.
+That you will only provide us with Content and Information that you have right to provide and allow us to display the referred content and information.

 ###### b.
-You own and/or control all rights in and to the Content and Information, and the and the right to grant all of the rights and licenses in these Terms and Conditions, and if you are the holder of such rights, the holder of such tights has completely and effectively waived all such rights and irrevocably granted you the right to grant the licenses stated above without the need for payment to you or any other person or entity;
+You own and/or control all rights in and to the Content and Information, and the right to grant all of the rights and licenses in these Terms and Conditions, and if you are the holder of such rights, the holder of such tights has completely and effectively waived all such rights and irrevocably granted you the right to grant the licenses stated above without the need for payment to you or any other person or entity;

 ###### c.
 That you have rights to all copyrights, trademarks, trade secrets, IP or other material provided by you for display by us.